 The upper 150 km section of the Murray River is a difficult and potentially dangerous beast.
-It should only be attempted by those with a high level of whitewater and backcountry hiking experience.
+It should only be attempted by those with a high level of whitewater & backcountry hiking experience or with a guide.

 Note: Bringenbrong Bridge defines the boundary between my guides of the upper and lower sections of the Murray River.

 Bringenbrong Bridge is a bridge near Corryong where the Victorian Murray Valley Highway and NSWs Alpine Way join.
 It is important as it is the first access point to the Murray River after the Swampy Plain River confluence.
 The merging of the rivers is where the Murray River changes from a small seasonal stream into a real river with a fairly consistent paddlable flow all year round due to the Snowy Mountains Scheme diverting water into the Swampy Plain River.

 The most common starting points for people paddling the Murray River are Bringenbrong Bridge, Albury and Echuca.